migueljfigueira/Raspberry-Pi-5-Homelab-NAS/README.md

 The homelab uses NVMe storage for the operating system and services, while secure remote access is provided through a private VPN network.

-Internet
-   │
-   │
-Tailscale VPN
-   │
-   ▼
-Raspberry Pi 5 Server
+Internet »» Tailscale VPN »» Raspberry Pi 5 Server:│
-│
-├─ SSH administration
+ • SSH administration
-├─ Docker containers
+ • Docker containers
-├─ Nextcloud
+ • Nextcloud
-├─ Monitoring tools
+ • Monitoring tools
-└─ Future services

 All services are accessed through the VPN rather than being directly exposed to the public internet.